 The awards to service providers serving corrections and other institutionalized individuals will follow the same process as other service providers in the competition held.
-These service providers will participate in the same multiyear competition and must comply with the 13 considerations of the WIOA legislation and the demonstrated effectiveness criteria.
 The PRDE's AEP will reserve no more than 20 percent of its Federal grant received under WIOA to provide programs for corrections education and education for other institutionalized individuals, as described in Section 225.